akshatkavia-ai/ai-coding-assistant-4393/frontend_ui/README.md

 - CORS is configured on the backend to allow local preview.
 - Keyboard shortcut: Ctrl/Cmd + Enter submits the prompt.
+- No database is used; no DB configuration is required.